What is Imposter Syndrome?

 It’s likely that there’s a lot of businesses who are offering the same or similar products to you.
 But what really separates you from the rest is your Why (it’s personal).
 Unfortunately, when we’re absorbed in nitty gritty tasks and groundwork, we can sometimes lose sight of what the bigger picture looks like.

-Understanding and documenting the Why of what you do is imperative to giving yourselves direction.
+Understanding and documenting the Why of what you do is imperative to giving yourself direction.
 It serves as a reminder to help reiterate why you’re doing all this in the first place, setting you apart from everyone else.

 Be your true self